Past Speakers

 Dean of the School of Music, University of South Carolina

-President, College Music Society
+Former President, College Music Society

 Dr. Tayloe Harding became dean of the School of Music at University of South Carolina in the summer of 2005.
 He also serves as composer-in-residence for the Valdosta (GA) Symphony Orchestra.
 Most recently, he served as the head of the Department of Music and chief advancement officer for the Arts at Valdosta State University, as well as executive director of the Valdosta Symphony.
 Previous faculty and administrative positions include North Dakota State University, Virginia Commonwealth University, University of Wisconsin-Madison and Georgia State University.
 As a composer, Harding has commissions from Thamyris, Atlanta Winds, African-American Philharmonic Orchestra, Fernbank Museum of Natural History and Chicago Saxophone Quartet.
-He is currently serving as President of the College Music Society.
+He has previously served as President of the College Music Society.
 For more information, click here.

 Maggie L. Harrer